-The list of Plan Tracking Objectives must:
+The list of Plan Tracking Objectives must

 - a.
 Be specific, measurable, achievable, realistic, and timely outcomes for the EUP. - b.
 Include annual and 5-year targets. - c.
 Include targets based on total Overall Utility Risk Reduction. - d.
 Include some targets based solely on Ignition Risk Reduction and some based solely on Outage Program Risk. - e.
-Include some tracking objectives based solely on Ignition Risk Reduction and some based solely on Outage Program Risk. - f.
+Include some tracking objectives based solely on Ignition Risk Reduction Indianal State of State of - f.
 Include tracking objectives.
-The plan measured by risk reduced per mile. - g.
-Include tracking objectives and associated targets will be utilized by the measured in miles of overhead line deenergized. - h.
-Include tracking objectives measured in number of projects that have completed Screens 3 and 4.
+The plan measured by risk reduced mile. - g.
+Include tracking objectives and associated targets will be unded by the measured in miles of overhead line deene gized. - h.
+Include tracking objectives measured in number of objects that have completed Screens 3 and 4.